-Who Should be Interviewed?
+Who should be interviewed?

-Respondents should include individuals who have directly participated in the project activities, indirect participants, or other members of the community in which program implementation has occurred.
+Respondents should include individuals who have directly participated in the project activities, indirect participants or other members of the community in which program implementation has occurred.

-How Should the Tool be Administered?
+How should the tool be administered?

-The measure can be integrated into a survey instrument as part of an evaluation event (e.g., baseline, final evaluation) or study.
+The index can be integrated into a survey instrument as part of an evaluation event (e.g., baseline, final evaluation) or study.
 It can also be administered as a part of needs assessments or other less formal assessments.